 What is the San Diego Tourism Marketing District?

 The SDTMD, a non-profit, mutual-benefit corporation, focuses on increasing and improving lodging room night consumption in the City of San Diego to support tourism growth and development in the region.
 The SDTMD does this by providing funding (from its TMD assessments) to stimulate lodging room demand in the city.
-For example, through SDTMD efforts, approximately 16.4 million overnight hotel stays by visitors were realized in San Diego in 2013, and currently $15,938 in visitor spending takes place in San Diego every minute.
+For example, through SDTMD efforts, approximately 17.4 million overnight hotel stays by visitors were realized in San Diego in 2017.

 Note: For the period January 1, 2013 through August 31, 2016, the TMD assessment was levied on all lodging properties.
 Effective September 1, 2016, the TMD assessment was officially amended to be applicable only to lodging businesses with 70 or more rooms.
 Modified returns are now available.